AshrafGit0/digitalclock/README.md

-# Created a Digital Clock with simple html , css and javascript.
+# Created a Digital Clock with simple html , css